It’s important to know the stage of your lung cancer. It tells you:

 Small Cell Lung Cancer Stages

 If you have this type of cancer, your doctor may use the TNM system.
-Then she’ll put your cancer into one of these two main stages:
+Then they’ll put your cancer into one of these two main stages:

 - Limited stage.
 It’s in just one lung and possibly nearby lymph nodes.
 It hasn’t spread to both lungs or past your lungs.